laraalkan/dsa210_project/README.md

 ## Findings
 **Active Pinning Times**

-From the analysis of hourly pinning activity, I observed that my most active hours were suprisingly in the morning, particularly at 9 AM and 10 AM.
+From the analysis of hourly pinning activity, I observed that my most active hours were surprisingly in the morning, particularly at 9 AM and 10 AM.
 Additionally, I showed consistent activity during the late afternoon and early evening, between 4 PM and 7 PM.
-However, my activity significantly declined around noon, specifically between 12 PM and 2 PM, making this the least active period of the day.
+However, my activity significantly declined around noon, specifically between 12 PM and 2 PM.
 These patterns may reflect my daily routine and the times when I had the time or need to engage with Pinterest.

 **Most Active Boards**